-I mentioned earlier how layers are one of the more complicated things that are available in Photoshop.
+I mentioned earlier how layers are one of the more complicated things that are available in Photoshop, especially when you get started with Photoshop.
 Here, I will give you the short version of what layers are and how you can use them, but consider to jump over to this full article on them to really get it nailed down.

 So what are layers?
 Layers are essentially stacked images and adjustments.
 Think of it like this – you print two images of the same size, one with a great sky and one with a great foreground, say a beach or something like this.
 If you put the sky image on top of the beach image, you can only see the sky image because it covers the beach of course.
 Layers in Photoshop work with the same principle – one is on top of the other.
 This is great if you want to combine images, or you want to make sure that a certain adjustment is only being shown in a certain part of the image.
 You can make it so that only half of your sky image is shown, and the other half comes from the beach image – this way you can combine anything you like by using the power of layers!

-To fully grasp layers, it is also important to understand layer masks.
+To fully grasp layers when you get started with Photoshop, it is also important to understand layer masks.
 Worry not, here is a full guide on how to use them that should get you going 🙂